AeroLeads people directory · profile

 What schools did Rebecca L. D'Angelo attend?

-Rebecca L. D'Angelo attended University Of Michigan - Rackham Graduate School, The University Of Connecticut, Wheeler High School.
+Rebecca L. D'Angelo holds Master Of Arts - Ma, Educational Studies from University Of Michigan - Rackham Graduate School.

 What skills is Rebecca L. D'Angelo known for?

-Rebecca L. D'Angelo has skills like Research, Public Speaking, Creative Writing, Teaching, Leadership, Powerpoint, Event Planning, Microsoft Office, Social Media, Museum Education, Blogging, American History.
+Rebecca L. D'Angelo is listed with skills including Research, Public Speaking, Creative Writing, Teaching, Leadership, Powerpoint, Event Planning, and Microsoft Office.